LironHaim15/anomalies_detection_web_app/README.md

 ```
 npm install
 ```
-This should install in the project file all the dependencies packages according to `package.json` file.
+This should install in the project's folder all the dependencies packages according to `package.json` file.
 To run the server from the project directory enter the command:
 ```
 nodemon controllers/server.js